AltSchool/ember-cli-react/README.md

 ## Object Rest Spread and Class Properties

 [Object Rest Spread]() and [Class Properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) are included in `create-react-app` and used in many React projects.
-To enable these features in your React components, you must configure the Babel compiler used by `ember-cli-react`.
-You can do this by passing `babelOptions` to `ember-cli-react` configurations.
+To enable these features you must add respective transforms to Babel plugins setting in your `ember-cli-build.js`.

 For Babel 6,